GMC Sierra Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated auto insurance rates for a GMC Sierra are $1,210 annually with full coverage.
-Comprehensive insurance costs approximately $224 a year, collision costs $368, and liability costs $460.
-Liability-only coverage costs as little as $510 a year, with high-risk coverage costing $2,618 or more.
-Teenage drivers pay the most at $4,702 a year or more.
+U.S. average auto insurance rates for a GMC Sierra are $1,210 annually including full coverage.
+Comprehensive insurance costs around $224, collision insurance costs $368, and liability coverage costs $460.
+A policy with just liability insurance costs as little as $510 a year, and coverage for high-risk drivers costs $2,618 or more.
+Teen drivers pay the highest rates at up to $4,702 a year.

 Average premium for full coverage: $1,210

-Rates are based on $500 physical damage deductibles, 30/60 bodily injury liability limits, and includes medical and UM/UIM coverage.
-Rates include averaging for all U.S. states and Sierra trim levels.
+Price estimates include $500 deductibles, 30/60 split liability limits, and includes medical/PIP and uninsured motorist coverage.
+Estimates are averaged for all 50 U.S. states and for different Sierra trim levels.

-Using a 40-year-old driver as an example, insurance rates for a GMC Sierra go from as cheap as $510 for just liability insurance to a high of $2,618 for a driver who requires high-risk insurance.
+For a 40-year-old driver, GMC Sierra insurance prices range from as cheap as $510 for liability-only coverage to a much higher rate of $2,618 for a high-risk insurance policy.

 Use the form below to get customized rates for your location.